 How does the Time range method work?

 This option aggregates data by mean or median based on a time window (day, week, month, year) of the amount of data that the client set.

-For example: We are making a substitution of lighting for a more efficient system (like LEDs), and we have 2 months of data of lighting consumption before the LED are installed.
-Our representative period of activity (supermarket) is a week, we can "overlay" 8 weeks with hourly frequency and make the median, obtaining a "approximate" baseline of our theoretical consumption:
+For example, We are making a substitution of lighting for a more efficient system (like LEDs), and we have 2 months of data of lighting consumption before the LED are installed.
+Our representative period of activity (supermarket) is a week, we can "overlay" 8 weeks with hourly frequency and make the median, obtaining an "approximate" baseline of our theoretical consumption: